-Click [Question Settings] to set the default point value for the most commonly used questions.
-You can change the number of points whenever necessary.
+On the right side of the screen, click [Question Settings] to set the default point value for the most commonly used questions.
+You can change the number of points whenever desired.

-- Select Create Question then select a question type from the list
+- Select a question type from the list

 - Fill out the Question Text and any answers the question requires

 - Click Submit